XiangmingKA/academic-kickstart4/content/project/2 A RenderMan API/index.md

 # Overview
 This is a Reyes-style, micropolygon-based architecture that processes input through a RenderMan-like C interface.
 It contains the main parts of a fully functional RenderMan interface.  <br>
-I independently accomplish it under the guidance of Prof. Pradeep Sen <br>
+I independently accomplished it under the guidance of Prof. Pradeep Sen <br>

 The main process of the program is as follows: <br>
 1. Read the Metafile format RIB (Renderman Interface Bytestream) . <br>
-2. Initialize framebuffer, viewer position, world coorginate system, etc..<br>
+2. Initialize framebuffer, viewer position, world coordinate system, etc..<br>
-3. Start the scene despription.
+3. Start the scene description.
 4. Rasterize scene objects.
 5. End the frame.